TheThingsArchive/python-app-sdk/README.rst

 The callback function must be declared in the script following this
 structure: \* ``uplink_callback(msg, client)`` \* ``msg``: **object**
-the message received by the client. \* ``client``: **object** the client from which the callback is executed are calling.
+the message received by the client. \* ``client``: **object** the client from which the callback is executed.

 set\_connect\_callback
 ^^^^^^^^^^^^^^^^^^^^^^